rickzmusto/dillco/README.md

 - Fixed menu not having consistent display on 1200px to 1440px wide screens.

 ### Other Changes :
-> Updated the react file structure of the project for ease of editing in the future:npm
+> Updated the react file structure of the project for ease of editing in the future:
 - Added pages in the src/component for each section of the website.
 - Changed the name of twomirrorcolumn to ProcessColumn.
 - Cleaning up unnecessary imports in app.js and other components